Cymbiapophysa

-Cymbiapophysa is a genus of spiders in the family Theraphosidae, first described by Pocock, in 1903.
+Cymbiapophysa is a genus of spiders in the family Theraphosidae, first described by R. Gabriel & Danniella Sherwood, in 2020.
 As of 2024 it contains 12 species.
 The tarantulas of this genus inhabit Central America.
 Males of this genus can be distinguished by the presence of a distal retrolateral apophysis on the cymbium of the male pedipalp.
 And females can be distinguished with twin spermathecae, by the morphology and the short and squat receptacles.

 Distribution

 This tarantula is found throughout Central America, in Ecuador, Colombia and Peru, this tarantulas are found near the shores facing the Pacific Ocean.
 Their habitat is partly in the Choco Darien Moist Forest and partially the Western Ecuador Moist Forests.

 Species

 As of March 2024 there are 12 named species in the genus: